 Just before the mural is Blue Dog Poster shop – worth a look if you want to take home some local artwork at a very reasonable price.

 Keep walking along King Steet exploring the shops until you reach Church St. Turn left on Church Street.
 Right around the corner is another Fintan mural I am not sure if this one has a name.
 However, it does have a story.
-It used to be a drawer of an archer with a bow however due to a miscommunication it was painted over shortly after being completed.
+It used to be a drawer of an archer with a bow yet due to a miscommunication it was painted over shortly after being completed.
 When he was asked to redo it, he decided to paint something new.

 Stop 10 – Camperdown Park and St Stephens Church